Profile and Career

 As a graduate of the MSc Agriculture programme, you will have the capacity to identify and analyse problems and to suggest and implement improvements to complex situations related to sustainable human use of plants and other natural resources within your focus area.

-Graduates with a specialisation in Plant Science will be highly qualified within physiological and molecular methods to improve plant performance, plant growth factors and interactions between plants and other organisms.
+As a graduate with a specialisation in Plant Science you will be highly qualified within physiological and molecular methods to improve plant performance, plant growth factors, and interactions between plants and other organisms.

-Graduates with the Production and Environment specialisation have strong competencies in production systems and the economically efficient and environmentally sound management of soil, water and plants in these systems.
+As a graduate with the Production and Environment specialisation you have strong competences in agricultural production systems.
+You also have expert knowledge in the most economically efficient and environmentally sound management of soil, water and plants in these systems.

-- The capacity to plan and organise own research including problem identification, research question formulation, data requirements and selection of experimental or empirical methods, independent analyses, interpretation and critical discussion of results
+- be able to plan and organise your own research, including problem identification, research question formulation, data requirements, and selection of experimental or empirical methods, independent analyses, interpretation and critical discussion of results

-- A capacity for independent thought, creativity and rigour in the application of knowledge and skills in professional situations
+- have a capacity for independent thought, creativity, and rigour in the application of knowledge and skills in professional situations

-- Ability to structure own learning processes and assume responsibility for continuous professional development
+- be able to structure your own learning processes and assume responsibility for your continuous professional development

-- Independence and integrity when working in complex settings on an individual basis, in teams as well as in cross-disciplinary and intercultural environments
+- possess independence and integrity when working in complex settings on an individual basis, in teams, as well as in cross-disciplinary and intercultural environments.

-Depending on specialisation graduates pursue a wide range of careers:
+Depending on your specialisation, you can pursue a wide range of careers:

-Research, innovation and product development of plants, plant protection and environmental technologies in public institutions, private businesses or in own enterprise
+in research, innovation, and product development of plants, plant protection, and environmental technologies – in public institutions, private businesses, or in your own enterprise

-Policy development, implementation and administration related to plant production, nature conservation, environment and related technologies in the public sector, e.g. in ministries and municipalities and in private stakeholder organisations, including international NGOs
+within policy development, implementation, and administration related to plant production, nature conservation, environment and related technologies in the public sector – e.g., in ministries and municipalities and in private stakeholder organisations, including international NGOs

-Teaching and communication in universities or agricultural schools or to the broader public
+in teaching and communication in universities, agricultural schools, or to the broader public.